xinzhili/db-mcp-server/README.md

 ## 📖 Usage

-### Integrating with Cursor Edit
+### Integrating with Cursor Edit and AI Agents

-DB MCP Server can be easily integrated with Cursor Edit by configuring the appropriate settings in your Cursor .configuration file `.cursor/mcp.json`:
+DB MCP Server creates a powerful bridge between your databases and AI assistants in Cursor Edit, enabling AI-driven database operations with full context awareness.
+Configure your Cursor settings in `.cursor/mcp.json`:

 ```json
 {